 Initial registration for 4CITIES is at the Vrije Universiteit Brussel (VUB), which serves as the hosting and admitting university for the 4CITIES program.
 All necessary information will be provided.

 Students from EU countries do not need a visa.
 However, all third-country (non-EU) students do.

 Be sure to apply for a long stay multiple entry student D visa for Belgium.
 You should make your first entry to Belgium on a student visa and not a tourist visa in order to avoid long administrative procedures and the risk of having to travel back to your home country once your tourist visa expires.

 National embassies handle visa applications.
 For 4CITIES students, the first student visa application should be made at the Belgian embassy nearest you.
 For more information, visit the Belgian website for foreign affairs.

 When should I begin the visa process?

 The visa process should be started immediately after you have received an acceptance letter from 4CITIES.
 It cannot be organized beforehand.
 European students do not need any visa.
 4CITIES will try to provide information and assistance, but procuring visas is the individual responsibility of each student.

 How long does the visa procedure take?

 The duration of the visa procedure depends on your home country and on the agreement that exists between your country and the one you’re going to study in.
 There are visa procedures which can take up to six months, in extreme cases.
-In our experience three to four months are quite common.
+In our experience, three to four months is quite common.
 It is best to start very early with gathering information in order to make sure you are ready whenever you receive the papers sent by us.

 How often do I have to ask for a visa during my studies?